vangorra/git_split/README.md

 # git_split.sh

-## Description:
 This script will take an existing directory in your git repository and turn that directory into an independent repository of its own.
-Along the way, it will presever all the change history.
+Along the way, it will copy over the entire change history for the directory you provided.
 Inspiration for this script came from https://help.github.com/articles/splitting-a-subfolder-out-into-a-new-repository/.
-This script really just automates the process. let me know if you find this script useful.
+This script really just automates the process.
+Let me know if you find this script useful.
 I'm also totally open contributors.

-Installation:
+## Installation
 Drop it into a appropriate bin directory.
 Or run it locally.

-## Usage:
+## Usage
 ```
 ./git_split.sh <src_repo> <src_branch> <relative_dir_path> <dest_repo>
         src_repo  - The source repo to pull from.